uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 A smart fridge is certainly a luxury item and therefore mostly those earning more money will be contributing to your study.
 Is this group representative of everyone?

-This is just a silly example, but think about what happens when you are using Big Data to analyse medical images.
+This is just a silly example, but think about what happens when you are using big data to analyse medical images.
 If you are analysing the effectiveness of a treatment on women and your training data only includes Pākehā (NZ European) and European women, then should you automatically apply the same conclusions to Māori women?
 No, of course not, there are physiological differences between people of different ethnicities, and it would be inaccurate to generalise them into one group.
 This is why it is so important to make sure that you are capturing data that accurately portrays the group of people that you want to investigate.